Constraining the nature of dark matter with the star formation history of the faintest Local Group dwarf galaxy satellites: Constraining 2-3 keV WDM models: the SF histories of MW ultra-faint dwarfs

 The constraint on infall redshift coming from the dynamical friction timescale is shown in Figure 2 and Figure 3 for the case in which the UFDs were hosted in heavy subhalos before infall, namely $M_{infall} = 10^{10}~M_{\odot}$.
-Indeed at such high infall masses the collapse redshift would be at the upper end of the error bars shown in the same Figures, making the WDM models marginally consistent with the timing of star formation for the 4\% criterion.
+Indeed at such high infall masses the collapse redshift would be at the upper end of the error bars shown in the same Figures, making the WDM models marginally consistent with the timing of star-formation for the 4\% criterion.
 The resulting infall redshift in this case is $z<1$.
 This reveals a potential tension with the fact that the same UFDs appear to have stopped forming stars at $z > 2$.
-It excludes that ram pressure stripping and tides are the cause of the truncation of star formation in these dwarfs, a scenario that explains naturally the star formation histories of classical dSphs \citep{Mayer}.
-Note that one cannot invoke reionization in such massive subhalos because that would be effective at completely suppressing star formation only for $M_{vir} < 10^8~M_{\odot}$ (e.g. \citealt{Susa}; \citealt{Kaurov}).
-Hence this either suggests that such UFDs are difficult to reconcile with WDM scenarios in the first place, or that some non-conventional explanation explanation is required, such as a possible assembly bias effect aided by the local ionizing background of the primary galaxy (see e.g. \citealt{Gallart15}).
+Due to such low infall redshift it is impossible to explain the truncation of star-formation via environmental mechanisms such as ram pressure stripping and tidal mass loss \citep{Mayer}.
+One cannot invoke reionization either to stop star-formation at $z > 2$ because that would be only for $M_{vir} < 10^8~M_{\odot}$ (e.g. \citealt{Susa}; \citealt{Kaurov}), namely below the masses considered here.
+Hence the star-formation history of such galaxies would be puzzling in a WDM scenario if they have relatively large masses, unless some non-conventional explanation is required, such as a possible assembly bias effect aided by the local ionizing background of the primary galaxy (see e.g. \citealt{Gallart15}).
+This suggests they are difficult to fit with WDM without violating some constraints.